Fundamental Software Engineering Processes

 2. Paper Prototype

 You then make paper prototypes which illustrate the views of the app and serve to illustrate the interactions of your applications.
 For the paper prototype you will delineate usability goals and concerns.
-Your group will then refine the use scenario for the cognitive walkthrough.
+Your team will then refine the use scenario for the cognitive walkthrough.
 The cognitive walkthrough is an opportunity for the rest of the class to view your design and provide feedback.
-You will also get an opportunity to see other groups’ designs.
+You will also get an opportunity to see other teams’ designs.
 The presentation is also an opportunity for a heuristic evaluation which are performed by the grad students.
 The heuristic evaluation contains both a list of usability principles for your app and an expert usability evaluation of your design.

 3. Refined Design